Admission and Use

 Note that there are many e-books, in addition to those offered through Proquest Ebook Central, in the Libary's catalog that are freely available both onsite and remotely, and do not require a researcher to register with the Library.

 The Library is a non-circulating art research library.
-Materials must be consulted in the Library's Reading Room.
+Materials must be consulted in the Library's reading room.

 The Photoarchive is a collection of photographs and other reproductions of works of art for study purposes.
 It does not contain stock photography or fine art photography.
+Many of the images from the collection can be access through Frick Digital Collections.

 The Photoarchive is arranged first by national school, second by artist name, and third by subject.
 The Library uses a unique subject classification system.
 For information about the subjects included see the painting and drawing, and sculpture guides.